 6572 28 Avenue NW, Edmonton

 Donairs are one of my favourite things to eat.
 It is my all-time favourite drunk food at 2-3 AM, but also as I’ve grown in age, just a nostalgic and indulgent dinner option.
-It’s a variation off of the doner kebab.
-It’s typically cooked on a vertical rotisserie and the Canadian variation is most often comprised of beef.
+It’s a variation off of the doner kebab and is typically cooked on a vertical rotisserie.
+Though traditionally lamb, the Canadian variation is most often comprised of beef.

 This last weekend I went golfing at Victoria Golf Course for the first time (I’m trying to pick it up as a hobby) and believe you me, it’s a pretty tiring sport.
 I went with my friend, Jamie, and my cousin, Thomas, and we opted to walk the course.
-Needless to say, after our round, I was starving and we opted to try Primetime donair, which we had heard from multiple sources that it was the ‘best’ donair in the city (along with Swiss Donair and High Voltage).
+Needless to say, after our round, I was starving and we decided to try Primetime donair, which we had heard from multiple sources that it was the ‘best’ donair in the city (along with Swiss Donair and High Voltage).

 three four different locations.
 One in Millwoods, one in the north, and one in the east, and now one downtown (Oliver).
-We opted to go to the one in Millwoods.
-There’s an ample amount of parking, and it’s just a small little shop, that looks typical of any donair shop.
+We went to the one in Millwoods.
+There’s an ample amount of parking, and it’s just a small little shop in a strip area that looks typical of any donair shop.
 We came at around 10:00PM on a Saturday and it was surprisingly busy.
 There was a small line up, which I was actually grateful for because I needed a bit of time to figure out what I wanted to order.